 Students are asked to provide documentation of their disability at least two weeks before enrolling for the first time.
+Documentation submitted during the last three weeks of an academic semester will only be considered for the following semester, not the semester in which it is presented.
 To qualify for services, students must provide appropriate documentation of a disability from a qualified health services provider (i.e., physician, licensed psychologist).
-Documentation should include a diagnosis, an explanation of the effect of the disability effect in an academic setting, and recommendations regarding accommodations.
+Documentation should include a diagnosis, an explanation of the effect of the disability in an academic setting, and recommendations regarding accommodations.
 Furthermore, if the initial documentation is incomplete or inadequate to determine the extent of the disability, FMU has the discretion to require additional documentation.
 The cost of obtaining documentation is the responsibility of the student.